javafadu/JVBookCenter_Front-end_Project/README.md

 # **_FRONT-END PROJECT_** Library Application

-This project is developed with React JS by Javanarlar Backend Developers
+This project is developed with React JS by Feridun OZCELIK as a sample

 ## Available Functions